Manufacturing Business Outlook Survey

 Moreover, the special question section allows the MBOS to be dynamic and responsive to changing economic conditions facing the Third District and the nation by introducing occasional ad hoc questions.

-Special questions that have garnered spots in the annual rotation address topics of great economic interest including our quarterly series on firms’ inflation expectations.
-Other examples of special question topics that repeat on a regular basis include expected production growth and capacity utilization, and wage and compensation growth.
-Responses to these questions can be used to study changes in economic conditions over recent quarters or prior years.
+Regularly occurring special questions address topics of economic interest, such as price and inflation expectations (which we report out in a separate release), expected production growth and capacity utilization, and wage and compensation growth.
+Responses to these recurring questions can be used to study changes in economic conditions over recent quarters or prior years.

 About the Seasonal Adjustment Process